Where can I find the city guides?

 I know a few globetrotters and enthusiasts of Latin American who have generously provided city guides for all of the places I have not been, or have only spent a very limited amount of time in.
 For these guides, I serve as an editor to keep the tone of each guide consistent, and as a fact checker to make sure the information is up to date and accurate.
 If you notice any misinformation or anything outdated in a guide, please notify me here.
 If your information is accurate, I will credit you with the information/correction(s) and provide a link to your blog or website.

 Absolutely!
 You can submit a guide and your information on the contact page.
 Try to keep the format somewhat consistent with the format used on the site (explained below).
 After ensuring its accuracy, I will add the guide and give you full credit for your work by:

 1) Linking your blog/website

-3) If your site is similar in nature to My Latin Life (travel, dating, lifestyle), I will write a feature about you and your site
+3) If your site is similar in nature to My Latin Life (travel, dating, lifestyle), and it's a damn good site, I will write a feature about it in a blog post.

 Will you be adding more city guides?

 Always.
-My people and I are always scouting more Latin American cities, so stay tuned!
+I'm always scouting more Latin American cities, so stay tuned!
 You can also submit a guide of your own, as noted above.

 What is the purpose of your city guides?